When a new student comes to class, the teacher assigns someone to give them a school tour.

 Before I say anything, you might want to hear it out from actual customers.

-And to make it clearer, here’s why UserGuiding is the best Product Tour Tool:
+And to make it clearer, here’s why UserGuiding is the best interactive product tour tool:

-✅ You can create modals, tooltips, and hotspots, all with only one tool,
+✅ You can create complex or simple product tours, modals, tooltips, and hotspots, all with only one tool,

-✅ You can create checklists, resource centers, and in-app messages to further strengthen the tour with UserGuiding,
+✅ You can create checklists, resource centers, and in-app messaging to further strengthen your interactive tours with UserGuiding,

-✅ You can fully customize the tour and the additions according to your own needs and desires,
+✅ You can fully customize the tour and the additions according to your own needs for a personalized experience with a wide range of design options,

 ✅ You don’t have to know anything about coding; UserGuiding is 100% code-free!